-I was 54 years and 9 months old at diagnosis.
+I was 54 years and 9 months old at diagnosis on 26th July 2010.
 For the first few months, I had no idea what the outcome would be.
-What I did know at the time, given the final staging, grading and other damage that was accumulated via various tests, checks and scans; is that my body had been slowly dying.
+What I did know at the time, given the final staging, grading, and other damage that was accumulated via various tests, checks and scans; is that my body had been slowly dying.
 Without intervention I may not be here now to tell you this tale and who knows what would be listed on my death certificate.
 It’s amazing to think something that would eventually kill me without intervention, didn’t have a much grander announcement than the one presented to me in 2010 (or had I been paying more attention, in 2008 or 2009).
 I will never know if a much grander announcement would have happened because following my chance diagnosis, I was ‘patched up’ and thankful to still be here today.

 The initial intervention was really in two stages:

 1. A nurse who I saw at my local GP thought outside the box when I said I had lost a “wee bit of weight” and a blood test she ordered set off a sequence of events leading to a diagnosis of Stage 4 Grade 2 Neuroendocrine Cancer.

 2. I was lucky to live smack bang in the middle of an area covered by an emerging NET centre of excellence led by one of the biggest NET experts in the UK who also happened to be a brilliant surgeon.
 Some people struggle to find and get this diagnostic and therapeutic luxury and I consider myself fortunate (and I now push for more access for all).